Whew, I'm breaking out in a sweat just thinking about it.

 On the side is a graphic challenging the consumer to "look inside for fun words."
 Challenge accepted!
 I can only imagine the joys awaiting me due to Meiji's lexical tomfoolery!
 I should note that, while it certainly seems like an open invitation to all, I believe it to be implicit that the challenge applies solely to the owner of the Yan Yan container in question.
 Please do not peer into containers not belonging to you, spoiling the fun for everyone.

-The side artwork adds an additional identification of the "crisp cracker sticks," too, in case one overlooked the seemingly foolproof description on the top.
+The side artwork adds an additional identification of the "crispy cracker sticks," too, in case one overlooked the seemingly foolproof description on the top.

 Everything's looking hunky-dory so far, though I must say I would not use the word "elegant" to describe anything I've thus far seen.
 Maybe the name's ironic?